-- To link culture with education at all educational levels, by creating a new system of post-training of teachers so that in all subjects there be included cultural references.
-And above all the children find pleasure in learning.
+- To link culture with education at all educational levels, by creating a new system of post-training of teachers in order to include cultural references to all subjects so as the children find pleasure in learning.
 She advanced the slogan Education through Enjoyment.

 Melina Mercouri died on 6 March 1994 at New York’s Memorial Hospital and her funeral was held, with Prime Minister’s honors, on 10 March 1994.

-But more important to Melina Mercouri was that the love she had for the Greek people was returned to her and that her memory is revered and cherished by all.
+Most important to Melina Mercouri was the love she had for the Greek people which was returned to her and her memory is revered and cherished by all.